 - 99 opioid overdose hospitalizations

-- Opioid abuse and dependence can happen with any of the following commonly abused opioid drugs:
+- Opioid use and dependence can happen with any of the following commonly used opioid drugs:

 Prescription opioid painkillers:

 - Norco (hydrocodone)

 - Dolophine (methadone)